zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 ## 2. Context

-**Question:** What is the situation?

-Provide the background information the AI needs to understand the problem.
+Provides the background information the AI needs, such as the situation, goal, target audience, uploaded files, relevant history, or domain-specific details.
+Good context gives the AI enough information to understand why it's performing the task.

-Include:
-- The goal
-- Relevant information
-- Audience
-- Current situation

-> Think: "What does the AI need to know before it starts?"
+for this case your relevant data is within the files Marketing_Campaign_Results.pdf and Sales_Performance_Report_Q1_2026.pdf

 <details>
 <summary>💡 Example</summary>

 ```
-I'm preparing for a technical interview next week.
-I've been studying Python for six months and struggle with recursion.
+Use the data from the uploaded reports as the primary source of information when preparing your proposal.
 ```

 </details>